Fact-Checked

 Superannuation is designed for long-term growth.
 However, investors often review super performance in short-term cycles.

-Effective superannuation advice in Adelaide considers:
+Effective superannuation advice considers:

 • Long-term inflation assumptions